sheypr85/Liri-node-app/README.md

 Node.js
 Javascript
-npm packages: Spotify, Axios, OMDb
+npm packages: Spotify, Axios, OMDb, Bands In town

 How to Run LIRI-Bot